 Vitamin E is everywhere.
-From skin, to hair, to even your mind, Vitamin E enrich products have been touted everywhere to be a miracle cure.
+It can help your skin, your hair and even your mind.
 Here is a breakdown of exactly how vitamin E plays a critical role in your body function.

 What are the different types?